 Sellers: That’s why I’m right here.
 I have to.

-According to the injunction, sellers can still do construction work, but he ought to entire any contracted paintings as agreed.
+According to the injunction, sellers can still do construction work but should complete any contracted paintings as agreed.

 Lisa Dunkel, a Greenfield property owner, stopped using court Wednesday to expose her help for Hancock County prosecutors who filed a domestic development fee against Sellers.

 “Mark Sellers stole my cash,” Dunkel stated.
-“He stated he was going to construct a pole barn, and he didn’t show up.
+“He stated he was going to construct a pole barn and didn’t show up.
 He lied about his cope with.”

 But that address doesn’t exist, and there may be no Indiana Choice Builders registered as a business in Indiana, data show.